martinlindhe/subtitles/README.md

 Some ideas, in no particular order:

 - automatically convert downloaded .ssa files to .srt
-- expose thesubdb.com search api
 - filter: spell fixer
 - filter: remove hearing aid tags [DOOR OPENS]
 - make -v (verbose mode) have any effect

-- maybe .sub reader and converter to .srt
-    - crappy frame-based format, but useful to be able to convert away from
-    - requires specifying a frame rate

 # See also